VTCSec/vtcsec.org/_meetings/2016-10-4-beginners-bandit1.md

 ---
-what: Beginners' Meeting: Bandit Wargames 1
+what: Beginners' Meeting - Bandit Wargames 1
 ---

 We will be going over the exercises assigned in the last meeting.